stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The experimental results of Table 2 were obtained by running each analysis with a timeout of 30 minutes.
-In VM, it will take about 1 hours on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB memory.
+In VM, it will take about 1 hour on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB memory.